misterpokeylope/jekyll-blog/_posts/2013-12-6-why-jekyll.markdown

 ---

-In my first post, I gave a couple of vague reasons why I decided to use Jekyll to create this webiste, as opposed to something like Ruby on Rails.
+In my first post, I gave a couple of vague reasons why I decided to use Jekyll to create this website, as opposed to something like Ruby on Rails.
 Having recently used Rails for a school project, I can understand the appeal of using such a framework.
 It can be used to create powerful dynamic web apps with a range of useful tools and features.
 But for what I wanted out of this website, Rails would